dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/Sentiment/README.md

 ### 4. Add ML.NET to .NET for Apache Spark App

 You have a few options to start creating a .NET for Apache Spark app that uses this ML.NET code and trained model.
-Make sure that in any app you develop, you've downloaded the [Microsoft.ML NuGet Package](https://www.nuget.org/packages/Microsoft.ML).
+Make sure that in any app you develop, you've added the [Microsoft.ML NuGet Package](https://www.nuget.org/packages/Microsoft.ML).

+Depending upon the algorithm Model Builder chooses for your ML model, you may need to add an additional nuget reference in [Microsoft.Spark.CSharp.Examples.csproj](../../Microsoft.Spark.CSharp.Examples.csproj).
+For instance, if you get an error message that Microsoft.ML.FastTree cannot be found when running your Spark app, you need to add that nuget to your csproj file:

+`<PackageReference Include="Microsoft.ML.FastTree" Version="1.3.1" />`

 #### Option 1: Add Projects